Winnie the Pooh and the Honey Tree: Plot

-Some time later, a depressed Rabbit leans against Pooh's bottom and feels him move a bit.
-Rabbit joyously summons Christopher Robin and his other friends to free Pooh.
-Rabbit pushes from inside, while everyone else pulls from outside, without success.
-Fed up with all this delay, Rabbit takes several steps backwards and shoves Pooh with a running start, causing Pooh to be launched into the air.
+To cope with the situation, Rabbit attempts to decorate Pooh's bottom, while making sure that Pooh doesn't eat any food.
+After several days, Rabbit, who has become increasingly tired of the situation, leans against Pooh's bottom and feels him move slightly; he then joyously summons Christopher Robin and the rest of his friends to free Pooh.
+Rabbit pushes Pooh from inside, while everyone else pulls Pooh from outside, without success.
+Fed up with the delay, Rabbit takes several steps backwards and shoves Pooh with a running start, causing the bear to be launched into the air.
 He lands headfirst into the hole of another honey tree, scaring the bees away.
-Although his friends offer to free him, Pooh does not mind being stuck again, as he can now eat all the honey he likes.
+Although his friends offer to free him again, Pooh does not mind being stuck again, as he can now eat all the honey he likes.